How to Rent an Apartment in Japan as a Foreigner: 2026 Guide

 1. Can Foreigners Rent Apartments in Japan?

-That said, some landlords prefer Japanese tenants due to concerns about communication, long-term stay, or cultural differences.
-Fortunately, many real estate agencies specialize in assisting foreign residents.
+• Some landlords may prefer Japanese tenants due to concerns about communication, long-term stay, or cultural differences.

-Having a valid residence status (zairyū shikaku – 在留資格) greatly increases your options.
+• Having a valid residence status (在留資格 – zairyū shikaku) greatly increases your options.

 2. Types of Rental Housing in Japan

-Understanding housing types helps set expectations.
+Understanding housing types helps set expectations:

 Apartment